suobset/skushagra/docs/tech-config.md

     * Want a quick way to try LaTeX?
 Try [Overleaf:](https://overleaf.com) a web-based LaTeX editor.
 * [Markdown](https://www.markdownguide.org/): A quick and easy markup language that I use for quick notes, documentation, and even this entire website (including this webpage you're looking at).
 * [Pandoc](https://pandoc.org/): A universal document converter that converts any format to any other format through a set of unique tools.
 Convert Markdown to PDF, Docx to OpenDoc, HTML to Markdown, etc.

+### Clients

+* [Thunderbird](https://thunderbird.net): Email client to reduce tab clutter, and have a consistent interface across Gmail, Outlook, and others.
+Handles Calendar, Contacts, and Todo lists as well.

 ## Geographic Information Systems